martinmo/dynvoke-jmh-benchmark/README.md

-# Invokedynamic Benchmarks
+# JVM dynamic invocation benchmark

-This is a work-in-progress set of benchmarks to compare the runtime overhead of different dynamic invocation and lookup primitives on the JVM, such as:
+This is a work-in-progress set of tests to compare the runtime overhead of different dynamic invocation and lookup primitives on the JVM, such as:

 * `Class.getMethod()`